ronetsu/portfolio/README.md

 ## Here is a quick review of all the folders.

 # Figma
-## This folder contains PDF files of the Figma designs I've made.
+## This folder contains files of the Figma designs I've made.
 Below are some screenshots of the work I've done.

 Wireframe for a course's themed website assignment.
 ![image](https://github.com/ronetsu/portfolio/assets/104922181/24beafb8-7f6f-49cd-9f4b-9863fb14513f)